-- Instructors: On weekly professional development days, the entire staff will review the schoolwide scorecard, discuss any changes from the previous week, and plan ways to improve in any areas of concern.
+- Instructors: On weekly professional development days, the entire staff will review schoolwide data, discuss any changes from the previous week, and plan ways to improve in any areas of concern.
 If there are common trends throughout the school, that will suggest to the administration that the whole staff may need professional development in a certain area to better support students.
 Also on a weekly basis, teachers will meet with their grade level teams to look more closely at the progress of the students in their grade level.
 The grade level team may identify areas where the whole grade level needs more support or they may identify individual students that require certain interventions.
-In addition to scorecard data, instructors gather instructional data though quarterly interim assessments and through daily coursework, including quizzes, essays, etc., to monitor student progress over time. - Advisors: All USCOC instructors will also serve as advisors.
+In addition to the data provided through the Schoolzilla dashboards, instructors also gather instructional data though through daily coursework, including quizzes, essays, etc., to monitor student progress over time. - Advisors: All HHS instructors will also serve as advisors.
 In their capacity as advisors, they will work closely with a cohort of 20-30 students over the course of their four years in high school.
-Advisors will use the scorecard to guide counseling/ data conferencing sessions with their advisees.
-Approximately every two weeks, advisors will meet one-on-one with each of their advisees to review each student's progress in each of the promotion/graduation requirements and set goals for the student. - School Administrators: The school's leadership team will meet weekly, using the scorecard to assess schoolwide progress from the previous week, identify trends, and plan schoolwide initiatives and interventions.
-The leadership team will also use this time to plan highly responsive weekly staff professional development based on what the data shows is needed at that time. - Students: As referenced above, students will review data in their 1:1 sessions with their advisors and receive coaching toward their personal goals.
-Students will also have real-time access to grades, attendance, and assessment data through Illuminate, the school's student information system, as well as frequent, real-time feedback from their online modules and from their teachers' interventions during the class period.
-In addition to scorecard data, school administrators gather instructional data quarterly through interim assessments, and daily through classroom observations and coaching, including student progress from each class, to monitor progress over time. - Parents: USCOC parents will receive progress reports every two weeks with their students' grades and progress toward scorecard goals.
+Advisors will use the Schoolzilla dashboards to guide counseling/ data conferencing sessions with their advisees.
+Approximately every two weeks, advisors will meet one-on-one with each of their advisees to review each student's progress in each of the promotion/graduation requirements and set goals for the student.

+- School Administrators: The school's leadership team will meet weekly, using the dashboard data in Schoolzilla to assess schoolwide progress from the previous week, identify trends, and plan schoolwide initiatives and interventions.
+The leadership team will also use this time to plan highly responsive weekly staff professional development based on what the data shows is needed at that time.
+In addition to dashboard data, school administrators gather instructional data quarterly through interim assessments, and daily through classroom observations and coaching, including student progress from each class, to monitor progress over time. - Students: As referenced above, students will review data in their 1:1 sessions with their advisors and receive coaching toward their personal goals.
+Students will also have real-time access to grades, attendance, and assessment data through Illuminate, the school's student information system, as well as frequent, real-time feedback from their online modules and from their teachers' interventions during the class period. - Parents: HHS parents will receive progress reports every two weeks with their students' grades and progress toward annual college-ready indicators.
 Parents will also have access to Illuminate's 24/7 Parent Portal to access grades, attendance, and assessment data.
 On a quarterly basis, parents will be asked to come in for 1:1 conferences with the student's advisor at Report Card Pick Up, and those conversations will also be grounded in data.
-Scorecard data will also drive parent meetings to ensure that student outcomes are central to all decision-making. - Board: The Board of Directors is kept up to date of progress toward goals through the same scorecard system that all staff members use.
-Board members receive a weekly email from the CEO that includes the scorecard as well as other highlights from the week.
+Dashboard data will also drive parent meetings to ensure that student outcomes are central to all decision-making. - Board: The Board of Directors is kept up to date of progress toward goals through the same dashboard system that all staff members use.
+Board members receive a weekly email from the CEO that includes the dashboard as well as other highlights from the week.